 Meyer lemon trees are easy to grow from seed.
 But you won’t find a package of lemon seed at the garden centre.
 Citrus seeds are only viable for a short time.
 You must plant your lemon seeds as soon as you harvest them from fresh organic lemons.

 Meyer lemons aren’t actually lemons.
-They are a cross between a bitter orange and a lemon, that originated in China.
+They are a cross between a mandarin orange and a yellow lemon, that originated in China.
 Meyer lemons are one of the sweetest lemons available, with a tart sweet flavor that is much sweeter than regular lemons.
 Since they share some genetics with oranges they tend to have larger lemons with a globe shape.
 They’ve been growing in the United States for almost 100 years, originally brought from China by Frank Meyer, an agricultural explorer for the US Department of Agriculture, in 1908.
-They grow with a bush habit and are adaptable to containers.
+They grow with a bush or dwarf habit and are adaptable to containers.
 What I’m telling you here about Meyer lemons applies to growing other citrus fruit from seed, as well.

 If you are in Canada, choose organic citrus fruit from the grocery store.
 Nonorganic fruit may have been irradiated.
 Radiation damages the seed.
 Another fun seed to try and grow is a date tree, just make sure to take seeds from fresh dates.

 If you live in warmer climes where citrus grows, use seed from fruit from a tree growing in your neighbourhood.
 This will be acclimatized to your growing conditions and give you the very best start.

 This winter I receive a gift of Meyer lemons from Angi of Schneiderpeeps, all the way from Texas.
 The organically grown fruit was freshly picked, and the seed germinated within a week of putting it in potting soil.
 There was such vigour in that box of lemons that I’ve been passing out Meyer lemon starts to my friends.
 I was blessed by this generous gift since meyer lemons have low availability in Canada.